 The Fourth Avenue Historic District was once a thriving commercial hub of the city.
 The district still features many historic buildings that are a part the area's history.
 PGP Place, Allegheny County Office Building, Dollar Bank, Grant Building are few of the many buildings that are still intact.
 It featured in the National Register of Historic Places in 1985.

 Market Square in Downtown Pittsburgh is a renovated outdoor plaza that is very popular with the locals.
 The square has a variety of restaurants, including the famous Primanti Brothers restaurant.
 Many people enjoy eating at the gazebo in the square or out in the sunshine.
-The square is an interesting mixture of historic and modern architecture, with one of the older buildings dating back to 1821.
+The square is an interesting mixture of historic and modern architecture, with some buildings dating back to 1821.